Hepzi2429/project-no-1/README.md

-# project-no-1
+# Redbus Data Scraping with Selenium & Dynamic Filtering using Streamlit
-RedBus Route Explorer is a Streamlit web app that lets users browse and filter bus routes across Indian states using fare, time, and type filters.
-Data is stored in MySQL and CSVs.
-It's ideal for learning database-connected apps and building simple, interactive dashboards with Python.
+RedBus Route Explorer is a Streamlit-based web application that simulates the core features of an online bus booking system.
+It allows users to browse and filter bus routes across various Indian states like Andhra Pradesh, Kerala, Bihar, Telangana, and more.
+Built with Python and MySQL, the app fetches real-time bus details from a database while route names are loaded from state-specific CSV files.

+Users can select a state, choose a route, and apply filters such as bus type, fare range, and departure time.
+Bus types include Sleeper, Semi-Sleeper, AC, and Non-AC variants, while fares can be filtered across ranges like ₹50–1000, ₹1000–2000, or above ₹2000.
+Based on the selected filters, the app dynamically runs SQL queries and displays relevant buses in a clean, tabular format.

+Each bus listing includes important details like bus name, type, departure and arrival times, duration, fare, available seats, and ratings.
+The project demonstrates how to integrate a Streamlit frontend with a MySQL backend and apply user-driven filters in real-time.
+It’s a great example for anyone looking to learn database-connected apps, interactive dashboards, or travel data visualization using Python.